cotica/capstone/README.md

 2. Regularized linear regression

-* The best R-squared here was 0.0965 for training and  0.0570 for our test data.
+* Performed awfully and will be scratched

 3. Gradient booster regressor

-* The best R-squared here was 0.1665 for training and 0.0588 for our test data.
+* The best R-squared here was 0.5282 for training and 0.5025 for our test data.